-Some implications of the Brexit will apply to organisations in the same way whether they are based in the UK, in the EU or elsewhere in the world.
-For example, the changes to unitary patents are pertinent to any company seeking pan-European patent coverage, whereas the now likely exclusion of the UK from the European Digital Single Market, will be more acutely felt in the UK.
+Some implications of Brexit will apply to organisations in the same way whether they are based in the UK, in the EU or elsewhere in the world.
+For example, the changes to unitary patents are pertinent to any company seeking pan-European patent coverage, whereas the exclusion of the UK from the European Digital Single Market, will be more acutely felt in the UK.
 Below is a summary of some of the main implications.

 The unitary patent system

 The new EU patent regime is intended to provide patentees with the option to apply for a single pan-EU Unitary Patent (UP) covering most of the EU.
 It would also create the Unified Patent Court (UPC) to hear and determine patent disputes on an EU-wide basis.

 The introduction of the new regime, whose future was already uncertain after the Brexit vote in June 2016, was further delayed and complicated by the challenges to the regime going through the German courts.
 The UK ratified the UPC Agreement in April 2018 but in early 2020 confirmed that it would not seek to be involved in the regime and it withdrew from the UPC and the UP agreements.
 While UK business will be able to protect their inventions using the UPC, this regime will not apply in the UK and inventions should be protected using national patents deriving either from the EPO or the UKIPO.
 Further analysis on this is found here.

 As the transition period has now ended, EU Trade Marks (EUTMs) and Registered and Unregistered Community Designs no longer have effect in the UK.
 The UK government has automatically created a comparable UK trade mark for every registered EUTM, at no charge, with effect from the end of the transition period.
 The same applies for Registered Community Designs (RCDs).
 However, this does not apply to pending EUTM applications, so companies with pending applications should apply to register a comparable UK trade mark as soon as possible.